deepinv/deepinv/paper/paper.md

 for all random functionality.
-Architecturally, `deepinv` is implemented using an object-oriented framework where base classes provide abstract functionality and interfaces (such as `Physics` or `Metric`), sub-classes provide specific implementations or special cases (such as `LinearPhysics`) along with methods inherited from base classes (such as the operator pseudo-inverse), and mixins provide specialised methods.
-This framework reduces code duplication and makes it easy for researchers, engineers and practitioners to implement new or specialised functionality while inheriting existing methods.
+Architecturally, `deepinv` is implemented using an object-oriented framework where base classes provide abstract functionality and interfaces (such as `Physics` or `Metric`), sub-classes provide specific implementations or special cases (such as `LinearPhysics`) along with methods inherited from base classes (such as the operator pseudo-inverse), and mixins provide specialized methods.
+This framework reduces code duplication and makes it easy for researchers, engineers and practitioners to implement new or specialized functionality while inheriting existing methods.

 # Perspectives